 What is the Professional Practice timeline?

-- Submission of topics: Call for Professional Practice topics is open from 19 October 2020 until 13 November 2020. (after this date no new topics can be accepted)
+- Submission of topics: Call for Professional Practice topics is open from mid-October until mid-November every year. (after this date no new topics can be accepted)

 - Topics published in a catalogue: After approval by the IMBRSea management board, the submitted topics will be made available to the students.

 - Selection of topics by students: The Professional Practice catalogue is provided to the students.
 Students will choose 3-5 options they are interested in and write a motivation for each.
-Deadline for selection of topics for students is 4 December 2020.
+The deadline for the selection of topics for students is the beginning of December.

 - Selection of students: Professional practice mentors can choose to be involved in the selection process of the students.
-By 18 December 2020 topics will be allocated.
+By mid-December, topics are then allocated.

-- Professional Practice: This will take place between the beginning of April and end of June 2021
+- Professional Practice: This takes place between the beginning of April and the end of June.

-Please find below the guidelines as distributed to students
+Please find the guidelines, as distributed to students, below.